 Paid time off is paid to employees, and may be used for illness, personal, or vacation time with proper notice.
 Paid time off (PTO) is accrued for each 80 hours of work per pay period in which the employee meets 40 hours/week without absences.
-Over time generated in a week does not count towards 80 hours worked.
-(See Employee Calendar on page 61)
+Overtime generated in a week does not count towards 80 hours worked.
+(See "Employee Calendar")

 An employee may earn paid time off hours after they are placed in a full-time position and have met the probationary period requirements and attendance requirements each pay period.
 Part-time staff may earn PTO at half-rate they have completed a full calendar year employment for MECC.
+Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in program year.
 No time off will be given or accrued if a full-time position is acquired between May 1st and July 31st.

 186 and some administrative staff do not accrue PTO.
-Staff acquiring a position after the August 1st, PTO given will be based on the percentage of time remaining in program year.
+Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in program year.
 No time off will be given or accrued if a full-time position is acquired between May 1st and July 31st.